seanmcraig/seanmcraig.github.io/resources.md

   <a href="./data.html">Data</a>
 </nav>

+#### Intro to R for Empirical Research

-I maintain a sequence of R lessons aimed at undegraduates in political science and based on materials I use in the classroom.
-Graduate students who are completely new to R may also find them useful.
+I maintain a sequence of R lessons aimed at undegraduates in political science (and related fields) and based on materials I use in the classroom.
+Graduate students who are completely new to R may also find the resources useful.

-You can access the lessons and accompanying data by cloning or downloading the <a href="">this Github repository</a>.
+You can access the lessons, R scripts, and data by cloning or downloading <a href="">this Github repository</a>.

 #### R Packages
 I have several R packages in casual development.
 See the package README files for installation instructions.